 \begin{theorem} Every extension of a free group by a finite $p$-group is conjugacy $p$-separable. \end{theorem}

-\textit{Proof}: Our proof was inspired by Dyer's one (see \cite{Dy}).
+\textit{Proof}: Our proof is inspired by that of Dyer (see \cite{Dy1}).
 Let $G$ be an extension of a free group by a finite $p$-group.
 In other words, there exists a short exact sequence:

 where $F$ is a free group, and $P$ is a finite $p$-group.
 Let $g$ $\in$ $G$.
 Let $h$ $\in$ $G$ such that $g$ $\nsim$ $h$. \\

 \underline{Step 1}: We show that we may assume that $G$ satisfies a short exact sequence: